Total-RP/Total-RP-3/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ## Additional files
 Please attach any additional applicable files such as screenshots, error logs, or profile data files.
+Files can be dragged and dropped into this report to attach them for upload.

 > If you don't see any errors, make sure that error reporting is enabled (`/console scriptErrors 1`) or install the [BugSack](https://www.curseforge.com/wow/addons/bugsack) addon.